johndpope/Rock-Paper-Scissors/README.md

 Only 2 users can play the game at a time.

-Reloading or closing the app web page, after starting the game, will end the game and delete the user from firebase batabase.
+Reloading or closing the app web page, after starting the game, will end the game and delete the user from firebase database.

 Using Chat section, users can communicate with each other